 Mutual funds designed to invest funds in a manner to help achieve the investor’s investment objectives at a specific point in time are called target-date funds.
 In the context of retirement, a target date fund’s strategy typically gets more conservative the closer an individual gets to retirement age.
 Learn more about target-date funds here.

-If you own a 401(k) account, your investment earnings are growing on a “tax-deferred” basis.
+If you have a 401(k) account, your investment earnings are growing on a “tax-deferred” basis.
 This means that, unlike in a normal taxable investment account, you won’t pay taxes on earnings in your account every year.
-When it comes time to retire, you’ll just owe income taxes on what you take out.
+When it comes time to take a distribution, you’ll just owe income taxes on what you take out.

 If you take out retirement funds before turning 59½ years old, you’ll do so at a cost.
-The IRS will assess a 10% fee (a tax penalty) in addition to federal and state income taxes.
-Some states may impose a similar tax (e.g. California’s is 2.5%).³
+The IRS will assess a 10% fee — a tax penalty — in addition to federal and state income taxes unless you meet one of the penalty exemptions.

-Traditional 401(k) retirement plans allow participants to set aside a share of their paycheck on a pre-tax basis.
-This means that the IRS can only tax these funds when the individual receives a distribution from the plan, with the possible exception of the RMD discussed above, where taxation is imposed on an HCE even if the required minimum amount is not distributed.
-Learn more here.
+Traditional 401(k) deferrals allow participants to set aside a share of their paycheck on a pre-tax basis.
+This means that generally the IRS will only tax these funds when the individual receives a distribution from the plan.

 Companies often offer their employees access to a retirement account as a benefit.
 A traditional 401(k) plan is the most popular example of a workplace retirement plan.